SandyLi0404/Deep-Learning-Fitness-Poses-Correction-/README.md

 # FitCheck – Angle-Based Yoga Pose Feedback

-FitCheck is a deep-learning project that gives **pose feedback from a single yoga image**.
+FitCheck is a deep-learning computer vision project that gives **yoga pose feedback from image input**.

 It uses **MediaPipe Pose** to extract landmarks, computes **joint angles**, classifies the pose using a **PyTorch model**, and then highlights which joints deviate from “typical” form.

 Supported poses (currently):